 Many of the basic issues of IFE established from past fusion power plant conceptual design studies that relate to target chamber dynamics can be addressed on the NIF.
-The four basic categories of issues are (1) IFE Target Emissions, (2) Material Response, (3) Gas Dynamics, and (4) Miscellaneous.
+The four basic categories of issues we considered are: (1) IFE Target Emissions, (2) Materials Response, (3) Gas Dynamics, and (4) A 'miscellaneous' category.